Last update: Saturday, July 04, 2015

 The first thing to do is track down a copy of the original sheet

-Thanks for the recommendations from Larry Hopper.
+Thanks for the recommendations from Lawrence Hopper.
 A book I read says there were 8 verses.
 I have been able to find the words to 7 of those verses.
 And the book says the Pioneers recorded all 8 verses at the movie studio.
 I hope the chart below explains.
 I've attached Pioneers Commercial Recording, the so-called Pioneers Complete Movie Recording, and the Johnny Western Recording.
 Tex Ritter also recorded the song, I don't have that, but I did find a copy of the lyrics he sang online so I included him in the chart.

 According To How the West Was Sung: Music in the Westerns of John Ford by